kallstass/Art_and_facts/README.md

-# Data Science Boilerplate
+# Data Science Art and facts project

-Welcome to the **Data Science Boilerplate**: A modern, production-ready template for data science projects with best practices.
+Welcome to the **Data Science Art And Facts project**:

 This documentation contains the following sections: